caszuu/btr/README.md

 ### `btr dio` tunnels

-`dio` tunnels are a more powerful tunneling method by emulating a pseudo-network layer [protocol](#dio-protocol) over other application protocols.
+`dio` tunnels are a more powerful tunneling method by emulating a pseudo-network layer protocol over other application protocols.
 Currently two types of `dio` tunnels are supported: `dio-raw-tun` and `dio-ns-tun`.
 Both function the same, only changing the transport method used.

-`dio` tunnels need a `dio` server listening on the other side, which is started using `dio-serve`. (which listens for all types of `dio` tunnels) `dio` also needs a certificate + private key combo due to using the quic protocol, these can be self-signed and `btr` clients will thrust them automatically.
+`dio` tunnels need a `dio` server listening on the other side, which is started using `dio-serve`. (which listens for all types of `dio` tunnels) `dio` also needs a certificate + private key combo due to using the quic protocol, these can be self-signed and `btr` clients will trust them automatically.
 ```sh
 ./btr3.py dio-serve 0.0.0.0:48001 --cert my_cert.pem --priv my_key.pem --pass my_key_pass
 ```